-The Governing Body has a legal responsibility for the school budget and will ensure a sound system of internal control is in place in the use of delegated and other funds given to the school.
+The Governing Body has a legal responsibility for the schools budgets and will ensure a sound system of internal control is in place in the use of delegated and other funds given to the schools in the federation.

 The Executive Head and the Senior Leadership team are responsible for ensuring that there are sound systems of financial control designed to minimise the risk of fraud or error.